 - decreased testicle size

-- worsening of sleep apnea in patients who have this sleep disorder
+- worsening of existing sleep apnea

-- decrease in sperm count
+- decreased sperm count

 An increased number of red blood cells can cause:

 - muscle pain